 Foods to eat that will have similar cleansing effects?

 Cassandra: Fruit and vegetable cleanses are wonderful and can be a great way to cleanse your colon.
 Celery juice daily, on an empty stomach, is amazing.
 I like to drink lemon water first thing in the morning, as well.
 Salads.
 Lots of greens.
 Papaya.
 Aloe water.
 Coconut water.
 Staying hydrated is so important.
-Switching your diet is so important for your health.
+Switching your diet is critically important for your health.

 However, for some people the process of completely switching their diet is hard.
 And, colonics can be a great way to jump-start that switch.
 Making you feel great more quickly while you put in the hard work on your diet.